 Under the Copyright Act 1968 (Cth), rights holders can apply to the Federal Court for an injunction that requires internet service providers to take reasonable steps to block access to overseas operated websites which infringe copyright or facilitate copyright infringement.
 This power was introduced by the Copyright Amendment (Online Infringement) Act 2015 (Cth).

-Blocking requests: 258
+Blocking requests: Can’t disclose

 Lawful interception

-If national security is at stake, the director general of the intelligence and safety services can order a draft authorisation for interception.
+If national security is at stake, the Director General of the intelligence and safety services can order a draft authorisation for interception.
 This will either be accepted or rejected by a special committee in charge of surveillance.
 This process is governed by Articles 18/9, 18/10, 18/17 and 44 of the Intelligence and Safety Services Act of 30 November 1998.

-If it’s urgent, and there’s a clear need, the GMISS can intercept communications for organisations or institutions that aren’t on the list.
+The General Military Intelligence and Safety Service (GMISS) can also intercept communications that come from abroad.
+In December each year, the GMISS produces a list of organisations and institutions whose communications it plans to intercept, with a justification for each.
+The minister of defence has 10 days to accept or reject the list.
+If it is urgent, and there is a clear need, the GMISS can intercept communications for organisations or institutions that are not on the list.
 But the GMISS must let the minister of defence know about this as soon as possible and not later than the next business day after the start of the interception.
 If the minister disagrees with the interception, they can stop it (Article 44/3, 1° Intelligence and Safety Services Act).

 Data Retention